bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 ### Remote API mode

 Set `mode` to `api` when routing inference through hosted services such as Hugging Face Inference Endpoints or OpenAI.
-Populate `api_url` with the HTTPS endpoint, `api_auth_header` with the bearer/API key, and `api_provider` with `hf`, `openai`, or `custom` to pick the payload shape.
-`semanticize_batch` automatically builds provider-specific batched payloads and maintains deterministic normalization.
+Populate `api_url` with the HTTPS endpoint, `api_auth_header` with the bearer/API key, and `api_provider` with `hf`, `openai`, or `custom` to pick the payload shape. `api_timeout_secs` controls the HTTP deadline. `semanticize_batch` automatically builds provider-specific batched payloads and maintains deterministic normalization.

 ```rust
 use ufp_semantic::{semanticize, SemanticConfig};